 - Manned aircraft (airplanes and helicopters)

-- Ground spraying rigs (tractor pulled, truck mounted, etc.)
+- Ground spraying rigs (tractor-pulled, truck mounted, etc.)

 - Humans (Backpack sprayer)

 Each of these platforms has pros and cons that need to be weighed against the benefits of the drone sprayer.
-For the discussions below, I’m assuming someone would be purchasing something like the HSE or DJI drone sprayers.

-1. Manned Aircraft (Airplanes & Helicopters) vs. Drone Sprayers
+Manned Aircraft (Airplanes & Helicopters) vs. Drone Sprayers

 Manned Aircraft: Most drone sprayers cannot carry a large payload compared to manned aircraft.
 Manned aircraft also are lower in cost per acre than drone sprayer operations.
 For crop spraying, drone sprayers won’t be used for large acres of land because the spraying rate per day is also way too small compared to manned aircraft which can spray thousands of gallons in one day.
 This is a major point people miss.
-There are narrow windows of time to spray crops due to all sorts of things such as weather, chemical being sprayed, growth cycle, etc. Simply put, drone sprayers cannot spray fast enough because their tanks are small.
+There are narrow windows of time to spray crops due to all sorts of things such as weather, chemicals being sprayed, growth cycle, etc. Simply put, drone sprayers cannot spray fast enough because their tanks are small.

 Drone Sprayers: Drones have the ability to service clients who have smaller amounts of land or area inaccessible to manned aircraft.